-Syrian rebels set to evacuate Golan frontier
+Syrian rebels begin evacuating Golan frontier

 While swathes of Syria remain outside his control, Assad’s advances over the past two years have brought him ever closer to snuffing out the armed rebellion that grew out of a civilian uprising against his rule in 2011.

 It leaves the insurgency with one last big foothold - a chunk of territory in the northwest at the border with Turkey stretching from Idlib province to the city of Jarablus northeast of Aleppo.
-The deployment of the Turkish military in this area will complicate further gains for Assad.
+The deployment of the Turkish military in that area will complicate further gains for Assad.

+Idlib’s population has been swollen by Syrians fleeing from Assad’s advances elsewhere.

 Large areas of the northeast and east also remain outside Assad’s grasp.
 These areas are held by Kurdish-led militias, supported by 2,000 U.S. troops on the ground.

-The offensive sparked the largest exodus of the war, uprooting more than 320,000 people mostly towards the southern borders.
-Both neighbors Israel and Jordan said they would not take in refugees.

-Many people left the frontier with Jordan after government forces took the Nassib border crossing and rebels in Deraa province agreed a surrender deal last week.
+The United Nations refugee agency, UNHCR, appealed to all sides in Syria to provide safe passage for 140,000 civilians displaced by fighting in the southwest so that they can receive aid and shelter.

+The offensive triggered the biggest single displacement of the war, with 320,000 people uprooted at first.
+UNHCR said tens of thousands of displaced people had returned following local agreements in areas that returned to state control.

-Reporting by Kinda Makieh in Damascus and Ellen Francis in Beirut Editing by Alison Williams, Angus MacSwan, William Maclean
+Reporting by Kinda Makieh in Damascus and Ellen Francis in Beirut; writing by Tom Perry; editing by Alison Williams, Angus MacSwan, William Maclean